 In general, I like my heritage.
-It involves Vikings and trolls and populist politics.
+It involves Vikings and trolls and progressive politics.
 At festivals, tow-headed children dance around in cute outfits.

 But the food . . . not so much.
 When it comes to herring and lutefisk, I'd rather be Polish.
 Plump pierogi with sour cream and sauteed onions now, there's an ethnic food I can love.

 Luckily, it's easy to piggyback on other cultures in the Upper Midwest.
 Yes, many of us came from Germany, Ireland and Norway.

 Once, people went through hell to get to Stockholm, Wis.

 It's different nowadays.
 It's only a joy ride away from the Twin Cities, and the streets of this pretty hamlet on Lake Pepin are lined with sports cars and motorcycles on weekends.